se-edu/se-book/designPatterns/more/combiningDesignPatterns/text.md

 <tip-box>

-:package: Let us look at a case study that shows how design patterns are used in the design of a class structure for a Stock Inventory System (SIS) for a shop.
+{{ icon_example }} Let us look at a case study that shows how design patterns are used in the design of a class structure for a Stock Inventory System (SIS) for a shop.
 The shop sells appliances, and accessories for the appliances.
 SIS simply stores information about each item in the store.

 **Use Cases**: